carlosperate/awesome-microbit/README.md

 - [Mind+](http://mindplus.cc/en.html) - Desktop application to program hardware devices, like the micro:bit, with blocks, Python, or the C language.
 - [mBlock 5](https://www.makeblock.com/software/mblock5) - Desktop application supporting block-based and Python-based programming on multiple hardware platforms, including the micro:bit.

-The following editors are no longer maintained:
+The following editors are **no longer maintained**:

-- [Touch Develop](https://www.touchdevelop.com) - Flexible, text-based programming language with an interactive visual component.
+- Touch Develop - (Retired) Flexible, text-based programming language with an interactive visual component, retired.
-- [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - Block interface that produces Touch Develop code.
-No longer in development and it's recommended to use MakeCode instead.
+- Microsoft Blocks - (Replaced by MakeCode) Block interface that produced Touch Develop code.
-- [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
-This editor is no longer maintained.
+- [Code Kingdoms](https://microbit.codekingdoms.com) - (No longer maintained) Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).

 ##### 🆚 Scratch 2 Extensions